HCL-TECH-SOFTWARE/digital-experience/docs/get_started/plan_deployment/traditional_deployment/cluster_consideration/multiple_cluster/index.md

 # Multiple cluster planning

-Multiple clusters are sets of servers that are managed0 together within a single administrative domain \(or cell\), and participate in workload management.
+Multiple clusters are sets of servers that are managed together within a single administrative domain (or cell), and participate in workload management.

 IBM® WebSphere® Application Server Network Deployment can manage many application servers and application server clusters within a single administrative domain, or cell.
 The single cell has the following advantages: